 Written by Dr Juliet Turner

 I like to think of myself as an ant colony.
 Each cell is ant, and many different cells (ants) work together to form the complex higher entity that is Me (the ant colony).
-This might sound a bit insane, but it has a real scientific basis, and one that I explored in depth during my DPhil.
+This might sound a bit insane, but it has a real scientific basis, and one that I explored in depth during my DPhil before I started work at the GWCT.

 In a multicellular organism such as a human being, there are two broad categories of cell.
-First, the somatic cells -skin cells, blood cells and so on.
-Second, the germline cells -sperm and eggs.
+First, the somatic cells – skin cells, blood cells, etc. Second, the germline cells – sperm and eggs.
 Somatic cells replicate through asexual reproduction (mitosis) but ultimately die when you do.
 Germ cells, however, undergo sexual reproduction (meiosis).
-If you die, your germ cells can live on, having built themselves into a new cellular arrangement – a baby.
+If you die, your germ cells can live on, having built themselves into a new cellular arrangement (a baby).

 Ant colonies have a similar system.
 Worker ants are sterile, like somatic cells.
 Queens are vessels for propagating genes to the next generation, like our germline cells.
 Just as somatic cells cooperate to ensure the survival of your germline, workers cooperate to ensure the survival and reproduction of their queen.
 New colonies are formed when queens disperse, mate, and settle down to produce a brood.
 That brood eventually develops into a colony.

 There can also be additional division of labour among the non-reproductive individuals.
-Somatic cells are divided into skin cells, muscle cells, blood cells, etc..
-Ant workers are divided into soldiers, foragers, gardeners.
+Somatic cells are divided into skin cells, muscle cells, blood cells, etc. Ant workers are divided into soldiers, foragers, gardeners.
 This is called non-reproductive division of labour.
-In the very socially complex leafcutter ants of the Neotropics, there are specialised foragers that bring food into the nest -just as we bring food into our body for digestion.
-Others remove waste from the centre of the nest and deposit it in a designated landfill area -analogous to our digestive system.
-A soldier caste defends against intruders - like our immune system.
+In the very socially complex leafcutter ants of the Neotropics, there are specialised foragers that bring food into the nest, just as we bring food into our body for digestion.
+Others remove waste from the centre of the nest and deposit it in a designated landfill area analogous to our digestive system.
+A soldier caste defends against intruders much like our own immune system.

 Sometimes ant workers go rogue.
 They neglect their obligations to the colony and instead try to just replicate themselves.
 In social evolution, we call this ‘cheating’ behaviour.
 These workers reproduce asexually, laying unfertilised eggs that develop into clones of themselves.
 In our cellular bodies, when cells do this we call it cancer.
 A cell that multiplies uncontrollably forms a tumour.
 Both ant colonies and human bodies have ways of dealing with these ‘cheats’ – immune cells suppress cancer, and ant workers police each other; patrolling the colony and destroying any eggs not laid by the queen.